MSUAASF Hiring Procedures for New or Existing Positions

 - Complete the following and submit to Human Resources:

 - MSUAASF Position Description * - The Human Resources Office may suggest changes or modifications in addition to those suggested by the supervising authority.
-Only newly created or substantially changed existing Position Descriptions are forwarded to the Office of the Chancellor, where final salary range determination is approved. (also send this document electronically to email@example.com)
+Only newly created or substantially changed existing position descriptions are forwarded to the MnSCU system office, where final salary range determination is approved. (also send this document electronically to email@example.com)

 - MSUAASF Position Analysis Questionnaire